iainctduncan/learn-scheme-for-max/part_1.rst

 .. code:: scm

-  ; evaluate the second expression only if the first is true ; note: the return value is from the last evaluated expression (and (= 1 0) (post "I ran!")) s4m> #f
+  ; evaluate the second expression only if the first is true ; the return value is from the last *evaluated* expression (and (= 1 0) (post "I don't get to run!")) s4m> #f

-If **and** were a function, we would see our post statement running regardless of the result of the first expression, but it only excecutes if all expressions return a non-false value:
+If **and** were a function, we would see our post statement running regardless of the result of the first expression, when in fact, it only executes if all expressions return a non-false value:

 .. code:: scm